List of EastEnders characters introduced in 1993: Meena McKenzie

 Meena McKenzie, played by Sudha Bhuchar, is the sister of Gita Kapoor (Shobu Kapoor).
 Meena and Gita's husband, Sanjay Kapoor (Deepak Verma) do not get along with each other, so when Gita suspects Sanjay of having an affair in 1993, Meena is the last person she expects; she discovers their infidelity by catching them in bed together.
 The Kapoors separate for a while and the McKenzies marriage ends, while Gita refuses to see her sister ever again.
 However, Gita eventually forgives Sanjay, and in 1995, Meena constructs a ploy to make contact with her sister again.

-She instructs her new fiancée Guppy Sharma (Lyndam Gregory), to liaise with Gita about a business proposition for their clothing stall while keeping his connection to Meena a secret.
+She instructs her new fiancé, Guppy Sharma (Lyndam Gregory), to liaise with Gita about a business proposition for their clothing stall while keeping his connection to Meena a secret.
 However, Guppy and Gita develop feelings for each other, although nothing sexual occurs.
 When Meena eventually unveils that she had masterminded Guppy and Gita's meeting in January 1996, she is furious to discover that Guppy is actually smitten with Gita and has kissed her.
 Refusing to believe that Guppy feels anything for Gita other than pity, Meena goes ahead with her plan to marry Guppy, although Guppy later reveals that the wedding was cancelled.
+Meena is not seen again after this.